Waste Transfer Stations

 Many common household items can be dropped off for free at Council's transfer stations.
 Find out more below or use Council’s free waste drop-off online tool to find out more.

-- 16 – 24 November 2024
+- May 16 - 24, 2026

-Note: this offer is for domestic cars, utilities and/or trailers and light trucks (vehicle weight to GVM four tonnes).
+Note: this offer is for domestic cars, utilities and/or trailers and light trucks (vehicle weight to GVM 4.5 tonnes).
 Normal rates apply for the disposal of any other waste during this period, including green waste from garden maintenance contractors on behalf of residents.

 Household hazardous waste can be dropped off for free in non-commercial quantities of less than 20 litres per visit at Council transfer stations.